 We already know that unhealthy eats can contribute to a paunchy gut, but did you know that even sipping water from a straw can, too?
 “The use of straws can be particularly bad for your health if you suffer from gas and/or bloating,” Leah Kaufman, MS, RD, CDE, CDN tells us.
 “The act of sucking in through a straw can promote air pockets that move quickly through the gastrointestinal system.
 You may also want to avoid a straw if you are trying to slow down your liquid intake.
 Sucking through a straw may also increase the amount of liquid consumed at one time—and this is particularly important when you’re trying to control portions of liquids which may have more calories, such as with smoothies or juices.”

 While sipping through a straw isn’t eco- or gut-friendly, young children and people with certain disabilities require a straw to drink.
 That’s where sustainably created straws come in.
 Below, we’ve rounded up our favorite brands that make environmentally-friendly straws.

 Koffie Straws are crafted out of silicone, which can tolerate both extreme cold and heat.
 Each pack comes with two straws (and a cleaning brush) so you can choose between different sizes to fit your Venti days or your Tall vanilla latte order.
 They also come in funky colors such as sugar plum, hot pink, and mocha.

 Greens Steel features both wide and curved reusable straws that are both rust-proof and BPA-free for all of your hydrating needs.
 Pop two in your purse for those midday coffee runs and leave two at home to use with your own glassware.

-For a biodegradable alternative, Bambu’s certified-organic, bamboo straws are a great alternative to the plastic stuff.
+For a biodegradable alternative, these organic, bamboo straws are a great alternative to the plastic stuff.
 Dunk them into our best smoothies for weight loss for a truly guilt-free sip.